Anna-Maia tells us about her experience volunteering in Cape Town, South Africa, including how to move to South Africa & prices in Cape Town.

-The first time I went, as I said earlier, was life changing: living abroad was something I’d never done before, I got to live with people my age in the same house who I deeply bonded with, I got to get out of my comfort zone… basically I had the time of my life.
-Because of how much I’d loved South Africa, I decided to go back the following summer.
-For the first couple of weeks I did what you should never do: I compared everything to the previous summer.
+The first time I went, as I said earlier, was life-changing: living abroad was something I’d never done before, I got to live with people my age in the same house who I deeply bonded with, and I got to get out of my comfort zone… basically, I had the time of my life.
+Because of how much I loved South Africa, I decided to go back the following summer.
+For the first couple of weeks, I did what you should never do: I compared everything to the previous summer.
 I kept thinking, “this isn’t the same without so and so,” “last summer was more fun,” “last summer the people were better,” etc. So that was really hard at first: having the trip not meet my expectations.
-However, as soon as I let go of the comparisons and the expectations, everything turned around: I got to know the people better, I started truly enjoying every day.
+However, as soon as I let go of the comparisons and the expectations, everything turned around: I got to know the people better, and I started truly enjoying every day.

 What are the 3 best things about South Africa?

-What advise would you give to those visiting South Africa?
+What advice would you give to those visiting South Africa?

 Take every opportunity, do everything and never hesitate.